 The conservation genetics laboratory is equipped with state of the art instrumentation to carry out genetic analyses using nucleic acids.
 Students are trained to use the instruments and methods as well as to interpret the data.
 They receive a hands-on laboratory experience while also examining the theoretical framework necessary to place their project into a sound scientific scheme.
 Students learn how to extract DNA from different animals, plants and bacteria, and to perform genetic analysis such as PCR, rtPCR, DNA sequencing and fragment analysis.
 They also learn to analyze and interpret genetic data using a suite of specifically designed software packages that address ecological and evolutionary questions.
 Research within the lab is conducted by volunteers, work-study and senior thesis students.

-Aquatic Ecology & Palaenoecology Research
+Aquatic Ecology & Palaeoecology Research

-The Aquatic Ecology & Palaenoecology Research Program is directed by Dr. Anthony Swinehart.
+The Aquatic Ecology & Palaeoecology Research Program is directed by Dr. Anthony Swinehart.
 Research is regularly conducted at Hillsdale's G. H. Gordon Biological Station in Luther, Michigan.
 Dr. Swinehart’s students work very hard on their research, and many have received awards at scientific meetings for their research presentations.
 Many of his students are currently involved in preparing manuscripts for publication.
 Graduates receive master's and doctorates in biology at top universities or gain employment immediately after graduation.
-If you are a high school student interested in aquatic ecology or palaeoecology, please take a moment to peruse the Aquatic Ecology & Palaenoecoloy Research homepage and associated links.
+If you are a high school student interested in aquatic ecology or palaeoecology, please take a moment to peruse the Aquatic Ecology & Palaeoecology Research homepage and associated links.
 If you have any questions, or would like to schedule a visit to Hillsdale and meet with Dr. Swinehart, please e-mail him.